Volunteering at BYRA

 Membership Manager

 The Membership Manager is responsible for all membership administration.
 This includes adding members to our WhatsApp group, inducting new club members, and providing ongoing communication and support.
-This role is crucial in assisting members in navigating how to get the most out of their membership while also contributing in a way that works for them.
+This role is crucial in helping members navigate how to get the most out of their membership while also contributing in a way that works for them.

 Publicity Officer